Natalie Nguyen

 Introduction

-Natalie joined Monckton as a tenant in October 2023, following successful completion of her pupillage.
-She is developing a busy practice across chambers’ core areas of expertise, including competition law, public law and human rights, and sports law.
-She acts both led and unled, and has appeared as sole counsel in the County Court on various commercial matters.
+Natalie has a busy practice across chambers’ core areas of expertise, including competition law, public law and human rights, and sports law.
+She acts both led and unled, and has regularly appeared as sole counsel in the Competition Appeal Tribunal.
+She is dual qualified in Ireland and accepts instructions in EU law matters.

 Natalie graduated from the University of Oxford with a First in Ancient and Modern History, and achieved a Distinction in the MSc in Refugee and Forced Migration Studies, before completing the Graduate Diploma in Law and Bar Course at City, University of London (both with Distinction).
 She was the recipient of Gray’s Inn’s top scholarship for the GDL and the Arden Scholarship, one of the Inn’s most prestigious merit-based scholarships.